acgis-remp0017/cnwi-data-cleaning/content/process.md

 In general, my workflow followed these major steps:

 1. Read the report accompanying the data, noting especially the context in which the data was collected, the number of datasets collected, when and how they were collected, and the number of sites in each dataset.
 This told me what to look for when identifying the data itself.
-2. Discern which files contain the field data, and if multiple similar files are present, which ones are most suitable.
-For example, in the case of the 1993 Labrador data, there was one file (actually several files containing identical data) that had all the field data, and another that had only
+2. Discern which files contain the field data.
+If multiple similar files are present, determine whether they contain they same or difference features, attribute schema, attribute values, etc.
-2. Check if it has a (sensible) spatial reference.
-Display it on a map in ArcGIS Pro; see if it shows up in the expected location.
+2. Check if the dataset has a (sensible) spatial reference.
 3. Check for any oddities or inconsistencies in the geometry or attributes.
-Flag any features that appear dodgy, possibly omitting them from the final database.
+Flag any features that raise concern, possibly omitting them from the final database.
-4. Locate any pictures taken in the field that came along with the dataset; find the correspondence between pictures and features.
+4. Locate any pictures taken in the field that came along with the dataset; attach the pictures to the corresponding features as geodatabase attachments.
 5. Select those features that have a wetland class attribute that can be mapped onto the
    <abbr title="Canadian National Wetlands Inventory">CNWI</abbr>